 A substantial amount of the Diocese's support is generated through contributions and pledges from other organizations or individuals, primarily in eastern North Carolina and the surrounding area.
 Changes in economic conditions can directly affect a donor's ability and willingness to make future contributions to the Diocese.
-Also, the limited geographic area in which the Diocese's contributors reside, increases the Diocese's exposure to certain business concentrations.
+Also, the Diocese is exposed to certain business concentrations due to the limited geographic area in which the Diocese's contributors reside.